What is GDPR?

 GDPR applies to ‘data controllers’ and ‘data processors’.
-The diagram below explains the difference between ‘data controllers’ and ‘data processors’ and our responsibilities under both roles:
+Below explains the difference between ‘data controllers’ and ‘data processors’ and our responsibilities under both roles:

 The data controller determines the means and purpose of processing personal information.
 They can use a data processor to provide expertise, but the data controller has the final say in what happens with this personal information.

 The data processor is responsible for using personal information in line with instructions from the data controller.

 When Royal London receives your auto enrolment workforce assessment data they become the data processor.

 Once your employees are scheme members, Royal London then becomes the data controller.

 We’re responsible for deciding why and how personal information is used.
 This makes us the data controller.

 You're the data controller for the information you share with us.
 You're also the data controller for the information we share with you to help run your workplace pensions - for example when we tell you about: